paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 #### Message Authentication Code (MAC)
 A cryptographic checksum on data that uses a symmetric key to detect both accidental and intentional modifications of the data.
 MACs provide authenticity and integrity protection, but not non-repudiation protection.

-#### Min-entropy
-A measure of the difficulty that an Attacker has to guess the most commonly chosen password used in a system.
-In this document, entropy is stated in bits.
-When a password has n-bits of min-entropy then an Attacker requires as many trials to find a user with that password as is needed to guess an n-bit random quantity.
-The Attacker is assumed to know the most commonly used password(s).
-See [Appendix A](#_Appendix_A:_Estimating_Entropy and ).

 ####Multi-Factor
-A characteristic of an authentication system or a token that uses more than one authentication factor.
+A characteristic of an authentication system or an authenticator that uses more than one authentication factor.

 The three types of authentication factors are something you know, something you have, and something you are.